Generating Robust and Efficient Networks Under Targeted Attacks: Results

 \section{Results}

-The procedure outlined in Section~\ref{optProcedure} is applied to the cost functions: $R$ (Robustness as described in Section~\ref{robustness}), $E$ (Efficiency as described in Section~\ref{efficiency}), and $IntE$ (Integral Efficiency as described in Section~\ref{intefficiency}), starting from the same set of randomly generated Barabasi-Albert networks.
+The procedure outlined in Section~\ref{optProcedure} is applied to the cost functions: $R$ (Robustness as described in Section~\ref{robustness}), $E$ (Efficiency as described in Section~\ref{efficiency}), and $IntE$ (Integral Efficiency as described in Section~\ref{intefficiency}), starting from the same set of randomly generated of Barab\'asi-Albert (BA) networks.
 Hence, we created three sets of networks: \emph{Robustness set}, \emph{Efficiency set}, and \emph{Integral Efficiency set}.
-As a control, we compare to the original set of BA networks which we call the \emph{Unoptimized set}.
+As a control, we compare to the original set of BA networks, from now on called the \emph{Unoptimized set}.

-The Unoptimized set is composed of 100 networks of $n=1000$ nodes and average degree $\langle k \rangle=5.95$.
-In each of the following plots, the curves represent the optimized sets and the Unoptimized set, for comparison.
-Each point is the average value of the optimization procedure using $10.000$ edge swaps for every network.
-Data with the final results of the optimization are presented in Table~\ref{defaulttable}.
+The Unoptimized set is composed of $100$ networks of $n=1000$ nodes and average degree $\langle k \rangle=5.95$.
 The size of the networks was chosen based on a trade-off between the appearance of topological features such as the scale-free phenomenon, only present in large networks, and computational cost, as the $IntE$ cost function requires $O(n^3)$ operations to be calculated.
 The amount of edge swaps, $10.000$, was chosen so that for each optimized set its cost function is already statistically different from the Unoptimized set.
 It is possible to see that this goal was achieved by comparing the values in bold for columns $\langle E\rangle$, $\langle R\rangle$, and $\langle IntE\rangle$ in Table~\ref{defaulttable}.
+To provide a visualization of the network structure created, some examples of each set are drawn in Fig.~\ref{onionsFig}.